swarnava-kundu-au5/bookShop/README.md

 use LocalStorage (CRUD) to Minimize Requests to Backend Store Sold Products Record into the Database for Further Processing User Profile and Update Ability implement Order Management System by Admin
-Deploy your app to Digital Ocean's Cloud Servers add a Custom Domain name to your app use Cloudflare's CDN to serve your app (for speed) use Cloudflare's free SSL to secure your app